iiordanov/remote-desktop-clients/README.md

 - Start Android Studio and open the project directory
 - Click File->Sync Project with Gradle Files
 - If Android Studio reports any missing android versions (such as `android-28`, for instance), find and start SDK Manager and ensure any missing Android versions are installed.
-As of today the required versions are `android-28`, `android-29`, and `android-30`, but in future other versions will need to be installed if Android Studio shows an error.
+As of today, the required versions are `android-28`, `android-29`, and `android-30`, but in future other versions will need to be installed if Android Studio shows an error.